 Keep in mind that the market price is real and that it is impossible to get a 4.5 rooms apartment in the Lausanne area for CHF 650 .- per month.

-It’s best to make a phone call before sending any personal data (be careful of foreign numbers, Whatsapp calls, postponements of appointments, people too busy).
+It is advisable to make a phone call before sending any personal data (be careful of foreign numbers, Whatsapp calls, postponements of appointments, people too busy).

-Check if the photos of the property are not taken from the web, using the “Google Images” tool for example.
+Check if the photos of the property are not from the web, using the “Google Images” tool for example.